FAM Football Awards

-The Football Association of Malaysia National Football Awards are presented to the best football local and foreign players and coaches.
+The Liga M Awards (Anugerah Liga M) are presented to the best football local and foreign players and coaches.
 They have been awarded since the 2005–06 Malaysia Super League season.

+Names

+On 8 July 2026, the Malaysian Football League (MFL) announced that the National Football Awards (Anugerah Bola Sepak Kebangsaan) would be rebranded as the Liga M Awards (Anugerah Liga M), marking a new identity for the league's annual football awards ceremony.